Mikadifo/Mikadifo/README.md

 ## Status

 👩‍💻 I'm currently working on Promptify, a tool that will help people share, create and use prompts in their AI-chats.
+I'm also working on pman.

 🧠 I'm currently learning ui/ux and frontend.